apollographql/apollo-rs/crates/apollo-parser/README.md

 ## Usage
 `apollo-parser` is built to parse both GraphQL schemas and queries according to the latest [October 2021 specification].
-It produces a typed syntax tree that then can we walked, extracting all the necessary information.
+It produces a typed syntax tree that then can be walked, extracting all the necessary information.
 You can quick start with:

 ```rust